 Celeste has been well-received by fans and critics and is marketed as a challenging platformer.

 It tells the story of a young woman named Madeline who comes to climb Celeste mountain.
-Along the way, she must face a part of her that tries to stop her along the way.
+Along the way, she must face a part of her that tries to stop her.
 A very simple story that gets better as you progress through it.

 One thing that makes this gameplay special, is although it is designed to be difficult, (trust me, I’ve had my fair share of deaths and struggles) it’s only if you let it be.
 The game has an assist mode that allows you to adjust things like speed and stamina if you find yourself struggling too much.
 Elitists who always do these games on the hardest difficulty or without assistance will probably want my head for this; having turned on assist mode when I was having trouble and just wanted to move on.
 I only turned it on when I felt it was necessary.
 Other than that, I would try to go forward without it.